 Some larger agencies will even make you send them a copy of your photo ID to prove your identity due to the sensitive nature of the data.

 The big takeaway from all of this data is to keep an eye on your privacy settings when you use apps and sites.
-It’s still a maze of permissions and privacy agreements, but it’s actually easier now than it ever has been thanks to reforms like GDPR.
+It’s still a maze of permissions and privacy agreements, but it’s actually easier now than it ever has been thanks to reforms like the EU’s General Data Protection Regulation.
 Be vigilant.